 As a matter of policy most pharmaceutical companies prefer to have their Myeloma patients apply to non-profit copay foundations for the financial aid money used to help pay for their drugs.

-The Patient Access Network Foundation (PAN) is again OPEN to myeloma patients.
-The program’s maximum award level $8,400 annually for assistance with insurance premiums, co-payments, co-insurance and deductibles.
-The Patient Access Network Myeloma page can be found HERE.
+• The HealthWell Foundation Multiple Myeloma Medicare Access Program is OPEN for Myeloma.
+The program’s maximum award level is $10,000 annually for insurance premiums, co-pay, co-insurance, and medical & prescription deductibles.
+The HealthWell Foundation Myeloma page can be found HERE.

 Please contact us if you become aware of any new programs or of any existing program re-opening.
 At times like this we truly need to live up to our “Support” group mission.